Chimney Cottage: History

 Chimney Cottage was the first successful tea-room kiosk in Mount Wilson during the 1930s, making Chimney Cottage a site of local significance.
 Mount Wilson is a heritage garden village, is in the World Heritage Blue Mountains, only 2 hours from Sydney.
 Mount Wilson has magnificent natural bushland and rainforest, walks and canyons as well as historic houses and grand exotic gardens.

-The Chimney Cottage property of today is a large dark stained log cabin building that was lovingly designed and created predominately by Helen Avery and her architect Ian McMillian in the late 1980s, however Chimney Cottage started as \a small single log cabin building that operated as a small team room kiosk for tourists.
+The Chimney Cottage property of today is a large dark stained log cabin building that was lovingly designed and created predominately by Helen Avery, interior designer and her architect Ian McMillian in the late 1980s, however Chimney Cottage started as \a small single log cabin building that operated as a small team room kiosk for tourists.
 The design of the original log-cabin Chimney Cottage was based on the Americanisation of Mrs. Margaret Gregson's father, English-born Charles Jefferson.
 The south side of the original building has evidence of a fold down servery where Margaret Gregson would serve the guests morning tea and lunch.
 On the east side of the original building there is a stable door that was used for entry to the tea room kiosk.
 The stable door also has a small counter that was used for serving guests.
 Beside the stable door to the original tea room kiosk is a rough bootscraper that was used before entry into the tea room kiosk.
 The original pavilion also has a large rubble stone fireplace and chimney from which the building takes its name.
 Chimney Cottage remains an excellent example of early twentieth-century kiosks providing evidence of its original function to this day.

 Margaret Gregson successfully operated the tea room kiosk business at Chimney Cottage for visitors and tourists for many years with guests often entertained on the picturesque lawns of the Chimney Cottage grounds.
 Often visitors to Mt Wilson would discover Chimney Cottage's tea room kiosk by following one of the four 3 ft by 2 ft signs on the Bell - Mt Wilson road and near Wynstay Estate saying "To Chimney Cottage".